A practical guide to Confluence knowledge integration in 2026

 Who this custom integration is for (and who it isn't)

-Let's be clear: this is a serious engineering project.
+This is a significant engineering project.
 It requires developers to handle authentication, write scripts to crawl and index your Confluence spaces, and build a system to keep all the data in sync.
-You're basically building a search engine from the ground up.
+You're building a customized search engine for your specific needs.

-This path is typically for large enterprises with very specific security rules or complex, proprietary workflows that off-the-shelf tools just can't handle.
-If you have a dedicated platform engineering team with time on their hands, it might be an option.
+This path is typically for large enterprises with very specific security requirements or complex, proprietary workflows.
+If you have a dedicated platform engineering team, it might be a viable option for total customization.

-It's also incredibly slow to show results.
-Forget going live in a few minutes; a custom integration can easily take months to design, build, test, and deploy.
-All the while, your team is still wrestling with a disconnected knowledge base.
+It also takes time to show results.
+A custom integration can take months to design, build, test, and deploy.
+During this period, your team will continue to operate with your existing knowledge workflows.

 Method 3: Third-party AI connectors

-This brings us to the modern solution that hits the sweet spot between power and simplicity.
-Third-party connectors are specialized platforms built to do one thing really well: unify your scattered knowledge and make it available to your support tools and AI agents.
+This brings us to a modern solution that complements your existing Jira setup.
+Third-party connectors are specialized platforms built to unify your knowledge and make it available to your support tools and AI agents.

 Go live in minutes, not months

-The biggest difference is speed and simplicity.
-While other methods involve engineering projects or navigating confusing admin panels, eesel AI lets you achieve a powerful Confluence knowledge integration with just a few clicks.
+A key advantage is the speed of implementation.
+While other methods involve longer-term engineering projects, eesel AI allows you to achieve a powerful Confluence knowledge integration quickly.

-It’s a truly self-serve platform.
-You can sign up, connect your help desk, link your Confluence space, and have a working AI agent without ever needing to sit through a mandatory demo or talk to a salesperson.
-This straightforward setup means you can start seeing a return on your investment almost immediately.
+It’s a self-serve platform that fits right into your workflow.
+You can sign up, connect your help desk, link your Confluence space, and have an AI agent ready to go.
+This straightforward setup helps you start seeing the benefits of your integrated knowledge almost immediately.

 Unify all your knowledge, not just one source